nguyenkhoi2806/react-js-training/Week-1/day2/readme.md

 **\*Explains**

-- Welcome là component con
+- `Welcome` is the child component
-- name="William" là props được truyền từ App vào Welcome
+- name="William" is a prop passed from App to Welcome
-- Trong Welcome, ta truy cập props.name để sử dụng dữ liệu đó

-### Tái sử dụng component với propsi
+- Inside Welcome, we access props.name to use that data